 Tubal ectopic pregnancy

-Tubal ectopic pregnancy (or adnexal ectopic pregnancy) is the most common location of an ectopic pregnancy.
+Tubal ectopic pregnancy, also known as adnexal ectopic pregnancy, is the most common location of an ectopic pregnancy.
 Epidemiology It is the most common type of ectopic by far, accounting for 93-97% of cases.
-Pathology Although the fallopian tube has many anatomical parts, for the purposes of ectopic ...
+Pathology Although the fallopian tube has many anatomical parts, for the purposes ...

-The twin peak sign (also known as the lambda (λ) sign) is a triangular appearance of the chorion insinuating between the layers of the intertwin membrane and strongly suggests a dichorionic twin pregnancy.
+The twin peak sign, also known as the lambda (λ) sign, is the triangular appearance of the chorion insinuating between the layers of the intertwin membrane and strongly suggests a dichorionic diamniotic twin pregnancy.
 It is best seen in the first trimester (between 10-14 weeks) 5.
-While the presence of a tw...
+While the pre...

 A missed miscarriage, sometimes termed a missed abortion 3, is a situation when there is a non-viable fetus within the uterus, without symptoms of a miscarriage.
 Radiographic features Ultrasound Ultrasound diagnosis of miscarriage should only be considered when either a mean gestation sac d...